jundalisay/spblist/content/en/research/sarkar/travels/chapter-03.md

 ---
-title: "Midnight message "
+title: "Just Love Me: Midnight message"
-heading: "Part 2"
+heading: "Chapter 3"
 description: "Last night, I went to sleep at 11pm in a second-story room of the yoga house.
 The other bed next to mine was empty."
 image: "/covers/mystic.jpg"
-weight: 3
+weight: 20
 author: Dada
 ---

 Last night, I went to sleep at 11pm in a second-story room of the yoga house.
 The other bed next to mine was empty.